Demand for niche market businesses

 The next sale was of an importer of costume jewellery that sold the items via display cabinets in hotel foyers.
 The husband and wife vendors operated the business from home with the assistance of two part-time administrators/pickers/packers.
 With the cabinets being in over 100 sites across the country the business also employs two full time merchandisers.
 The vendors (who actually bought the business via Beardsley Theobalds in 2004) were looking to retire and responses to advertising came from right across the country.
 The business was bought by Angelo Lenarduzzi and his partner Jo Butler who will keep the business based in Devon and retain the staff.

-The most recent completion was for a business that trades as Tenderbuzz which, via a sophisticated website, provides alerts of public sector tenders to firms (who have to be registered with Tenderbuzz) who may wish to bid for those contracts.
+An additional sale was in respect of a business that trades as Tenderbuzz which, via a sophisticated website, provides alerts of public sector tenders to firms (who have to be registered with Tenderbuzz) who may wish to bid for those contracts.
 The business was being operated from home by one person and had the facility to be operated from anywhere.
 The buyer (who had previously bought and sold business via Beardsley Theobalds) saw that he had the ability to develop the business from the good foundation that had been established.